Husseinx2/Crypto-Tracker/README.md

 This is a React.js project bootstrapped with create-react-app.

 This a Live Crypto Analyser, Featuring Real-time Coin Values, Charts, and Data.
-This is a duo project, a collaboration with Hussein, https://github.com/Husseinx2
+This is a duo project, a collaboration with Abdulrahman, https://github.com/Abdulrahman48811

 ### LINK TO THE BUILD